DenYelle Baete Kenyon

 DenYelle Baete Kenyon, PhD

-Scientist & Associate Director, Health Outcomes & Prevention Research Center, Sanford Research/USD
+Scientist & Associate Director, Health Outcomes & Prevention Research Center, Sanford Research

 Assistant Professor, Department of Pediatrics, Sanford School of Medicine of the University of South Dakota